syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 ## Shadow effect

-The Segmented control allows you to enable a shadow effect for selected segment item using the [HasShadow](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SelectedSegmentBorder.html#Syncfusion_UI_Xaml_Editors_SelectedSegmentBorder_HasShadowProperty) property.
-Appearance of the shadow effect can be customized using the [ShadowColor](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SelectedSegmentBorder.html#Syncfusion_UI_Xaml_Editors_SelectedSegmentBorder_ShadowColorProperty) property.
+By setting the [SelectedSegmentStyle]((https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SelectedSegmentStyle)) property on the Segmented control, you can enable a shadow effect for a selected segment item.
+Set the [HasShadow](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SelectedSegmentBorder.html#Syncfusion_UI_Xaml_Editors_SelectedSegmentBorder_HasShadowProperty) property to true in the style and set it the target type SelectedSegmentBorder.
+Also, you can enable the appearance of the shadow effect can be customized using the [ShadowColor](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SelectedSegmentBorder.html#Syncfusion_UI_Xaml_Editors_SelectedSegmentBorder_ShadowColorProperty) property.

 {% tabs %}
 {% highlight xaml %}